 Previously, Anke worked at NEF Consulting (the consultancy arm of the New Economic Foundation), supporting a diverse range of clients from private, public and third sector organisations on their journey towards a new sustainable economy by developing an understanding of value for money that includes social and environmental outcomes alongside the economic costs and benefits.
 Key areas of expertise include evaluation & impact assessment, training & capacity building and strategy & culture change.

 Anke also managed the innovative 'Total Impact Measurement and Management' (TIMM') project for The Travel Foundation in partnership with PwC, which measured TUI Group's holistic impact in Cyprus.
 Anke holds a Masters with distinction in Tourism, Environment and Development from King's College London, and has worked in several managerial roles in Travel & Tourism since more than 20 years.

 - Academic Misconduct Officer

-Livelihood transitions & social change, dignity at work, international development, and sustainability in hospitality & tourism.
+Livelihood transitions and social change, dignity at work, international development, and sustainability in hospitality and tourism.